xancenl/YOLOv3_TensorFlow/README.md

 #  YOLOv3_TensorFlow

+### FORK NOTICE
+This is a forked github repository with required Tensorflow 1.x changes and recommendations for future support in upgrades.

 ### 1. Introduction

 This is my implementation of [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) in pure TensorFlow.
 It contains the full pipeline of training and evaluation on your own dataset.
 The key features of this repo are: